JeffDeCola/my-go-examples/goroutines/goroutines-async-channel-send-receive-waiting/README.md

 # goroutines-async-channel-send-receive-waiting example

-`goroutines-async-channel-send-receive-waiting`  _is an example of sending data to a goroutine via an async channel.
+_Sending data to a goroutine via an async channel.
 Both SEND and RCV will block/wait for data._

 These are my 5 main example of using goroutines,